Latin America and the Caribbean

 This page is also available in:

-The EESC has been working with Latin American and Caribbean counterpart organisations since the 1990s.
-Several EESC opinions have focused on relations with this region, at regional, sub-regional and national level.
-The EESC's priorities include the development of civil society organisations, economic and social development, regional integration and cooperation in the multilateral sphere.
+The EESC has engaged with Latin American and Caribbean counterpart organisations since the 1990s.
+Over the years, several EESC opinions have addressed relations with this region at regional, sub-regional and national levels.
+Its priorities include strengthening civil society organisations, promoting economic and social development, fostering regional integration and advancing cooperation in the multilateral sphere.

-In the bi-regional dimension, the EESC organises meetings between civil society organisation representatives in Europe, Latin America and the Caribbean, as preparatory events ahead of the EU-CELAC Summit.
+At the bi-regional level, the EESC organizes and contributes to meetings between civil society representatives from Europe, Latin America, and the Caribbean, including dialogue forums ahead of EU-CELAC Summits.

 • A new social contract for Latin America is needed, ensuring political accountability, inclusion, social protection and quality employment, said the European Economic and Social Committee (EESC) in its own-initiative opinion on the socio-economic situation in Latin America, following the pandemic.
 Freely and democratically organised civil societies are the best starting point.